The Bankrate promise

 E-Trade and TD Ameritrade both do a solid job keeping costs low for investors, but E-Trade has a slight advantage in a couple areas.
 You won’t pay commissions for stock and ETF trades at either broker, and options trades will run you $0.65 per contract.
 If you’re a heavy options trader, you can get a discount to $0.50 per contract at E-Trade as long as you make at least 30 trades per quarter.

 Both brokers offer at least 3,000 mutual funds with no transaction fees, which makes them attractive to those saving for retirement or other long-term goals.
-E-Trade has more than 4,400 of these funds, while TD Ameritrade has more than 3,700, but you should be able to find a fund that fits your needs at either broker.
+E-Trade has more than 6,400 of these funds, while TD Ameritrade has nearly 3,700, but you should be able to find a fund that fits your needs at either broker.

 When it comes to account fees, both E-Trade and TD Ameritrade charge transfer-out fees, but E-Trade will waive the fee as long as you leave at least $5,000 in your account.
 Of course, if you’re transferring your entire account, you will have to pay the full $75 fee.